numba/numba/docs/source/developer/sys_monitoring.rst

 after control is transferred back to the dispatcher from the machine code.
 This behaviour essentially emulates the interpreter executing bytecode and lets tools such as ``cProfile`` be able to "see" the Numba compiled function as part of the standard interpreted execution.
+In the case of an exception being raised in the machine code, the associated error state is handled just after control is transferred back to the dispatcher, at this point ``RAISE`` and ``PY_UNWIND`` event monitoring is checked and registered callbacks are invoked.

 A note on offsets.
 The callback functions often take an "offset" argument which is the bytecode offset at which the event triggering the callback was